Jukepolice/bedrock-image-particles/README.md

 ## 🚀 How It Works

 1. Player enters the `.particle` command in the Minecraft chat.
-2. The Flask API fetches the image, and processes it.
+2. The Flask API fetches the image and processes it.
-3. The Behavior Pack spawns particles at the right locations and colors.
+3. The Behavior Pack spawns particles at the correct positions and colors.
-4. Result: a rendered image in-game
+4. Result: a rendered image appears in-game.

 ---